If you could only visit one city in Italy, which one of the most visited cities in Italy would it be?

 Anyway, I wanted to see which cities were the most popular among tourists and then from there decide where my husband and I will go.

 (Update 2018) – my health did in fact affect this trip, and unfortunately we had to cancel.)
 If you’re interested, you can feel free to read more about my story here.

 (Update 2019) – We made it to Italy!

-10 Most Beautiful Cities in Italy (and most visited)
+10 Most Visited Cities in Italy (and most beautiful)

 Florence is the capital city of Tuscany and the most populated area in the region with good reason.
 It is surrounded with historical and gorgeous sights to explore.

 Why not go see the Cathedral of Santa Maria del Fiore in all of its Gothic glory.
 And look on in amazement at the largest brick dome in the World.
 Or how about a visit to Accademia Gallery of Florence to go say “hello” to David.
 Yes, THE David.
 Before you leave, make sure to have a Bistecca Fiorentina – the king of steak dishes in the region.
 Yum!